ipverse/bot-ip-blocks/README.md

 A few things worth knowing:

 - Prefixes are aggregated.
 Adjacent and overlapping CIDR blocks get merged into their parent, single IPs are promoted to `/32` or `/128`, and the result is the smallest CIDR set covering the same address space.
+- `user_agent_patterns` and `rdns_patterns` are glob patterns (`*` wildcard), not literal strings.
+Match them against the request UA header or the reverse DNS name with any standard glob library.
 - Each commit in this repo is a refresh, so `git log` is the canonical timeline.
 - If an upstream fetch fails, the provider is still emitted with empty arrays, so the shape of the document stays stable.
-- Any provider with zero IPv4 *and* zero IPv6 prefixes counts as `providers_failed` in the top-level stats, whether the fetch errored or whether it returned a 200 with content we couldn't parse anymore.
-That's how silent upstream format changes surface (something we've been bitten by more than once).
+STATS.md is the place to look for which provider came up empty.

 ## How to use